0z-cloud/vx/README.md

 ![Api_flow_dynamic_inventories](ansible/CI/repo_images/vortex_api_generate_flow.png)

-### Working with virtual and cloud environments, bootstraping and managing
+### Working with virtual and cloud environments, bootstrapping and managing

-- Basicly, we have refactored and simplifyed reference runners, represented as `references_*.sh` which in one year past Beta Vortex Prototype Production Testing not looks are great, like now.
+- Basically, we have refactored and simplified reference runners, represented as `references_*.sh` which in one year past Beta Vortex Prototype Production Testing not looks are great, like now.
-  Fow understanding how it changes solution by timeline, how works before, you can see a past versions of Vortex beta-version wrappers at here - https://github.com/itmo-eve/adam-vortex/tree/master/ansible/scripts/wrappers/init
+  For understanding how it changes solution by timeline, how works before, you can see past versions of Vortex beta-version wrappers here - https://github.com/itmo-eve/adam-vortex/tree/master/ansible/scripts/wrappers/init

-- Generaly by layout we are have three types of environments, except localhost development type - `standalone`, `minimal` and `pci`.
+- Generally, by layout, we have three types of environments, except localhost development type - `standalone`, `minimal` and `PCI`.
-  You can create you special one and select your options for you time.
+  You can create your special one and select your options for your time.

-- Firstaful, we create and bootstrap environment, now its are included in any `reference_*.sh`, in previous versions wrappers for that has been in separated executable wrapper files, you can find that old wrappers in https://github.com/itmo-eve/adam-vortex/tree/master/ansible/scripts/wrappers/init If your are a needed, can do like are wants be you require by Platform Product and Cloud layout, with flexible ways to contract your piplene chain CI/CD flow suite.
+- First of all, we create and bootstrap environment, now its are included in any `reference_*.sh`, in previous versions wrappers for that has been in separated executable wrapper files, you can find those old wrappers in https://github.com/itmo-eve/adam-vortex/tree/master/ansible/scripts/wrappers/init If you are a needed, can do like are wants be you require by Platform Product and Cloud layout, with flexible ways to contract your pipeline chain CI/CD flow suite.

-- Go to ansible folder in cloned repository, -
+- Go to ansible folder in the cloned repository, -

      ```
         cd ./ansible
      ```

-  - Try run the wrapper as example, -
+  - Try run the wrapper as an example, -

     ```
       ./reference_iac_stand.sh